Aldo Leopold Preserve - 1,683 acres

 Accessible only by boat (or over the ice in winter) with the most comfortable access to the Aldo Leopold Preserve through Leopold Landing at Duck Bay.
 Trail signs are found for a roughly 1.25 mile trail loop close to Duck Bay, but you can go further up the island and preserve on old two tracks.
 Trails are not regularly maintained, however, and in many places you will go through dense conifer forests with seasonally wet regions.
 It is one for the adventurous!

 None of the Marquette Island preserves would have been made possible without the generosity, perseverance, and love of the islands shown by many, including the J.A.
 Woollam Foundation, the Les Cheneaux Foundation, Les Cheneaux Club, and many others.
 Significant funding for the Catherine Seiberling Stewart Preserve was provided through the North American Wetland Conservation Act Program.
+The Kathy Bricker Nature Lover Preserve was protected in 2022 in honor of LTC's first Executive Director.

 From the Mackinac Bridge, follow I-75 north about 14 miles to M-134.
 Take M-134 east 13 miles to Hessel.
 You can reach the islands from launches in Hessel or further east in Cedarville.
 Only accessible by boat.